 Cain is for Charlie and Delta is for Cain.
 The man and the myth were finally one, images and reality fused.The Bourne Identity (1980) p.534

 The very stark differences in the book’s storyline are apparent almost immediately.
-Other than the facts that both Jason Bourne characters start the story with amnesia and a body riddle with bullets, both Bournes meet and fall in love with a woman named Marie and both take large amounts of money out of a Swiss bank before heading to Paris, there’s really not much similarity.
+Other than the facts that both Jason Bourne characters start the story with amnesia and a body riddled with bullets and that both Bournes meet and fall in love with a woman named Marie and take large amounts of money out of a Swiss bank before heading to Paris, there’s really not much similarity.
 In order to let myself actually enjoy the book, I had to let go of my memories of the movie right away and surrender to a different plot, set of characters and a completely different time period.

 The novel was written in 1980 and centered on post-Vietnam War, Cold War geopolitical tensions.
 While I am sure that the story felt extremely relevant when the book was first published, many of the plot and setting references required historical knowledge and context.
 When the Jason Bourne character needs to get in contact with someone, he finds a payphone, hotel lobby telephone or sends a transatlantic telegraph cable.
 One of the characters takes a flight on a Concorde jet (which exited airspace in the early 2000s).
 Another character is a switchboard operator (a job that has changed significantly from the 1980s).